AI-Hypercomputer/maxtext/docs/contributing.md

 *For Googlers:*

-Run `sudo apt install pipx; pipx install pyink` on your Cloudtop to install Pyink.
+Run `sudo apt install pipx; pipx install pyink==23.10.0` on your Cloudtop to install Pyink.

 *For external contributors:*

-Run `pip install pyink` on your machine to install Pyink.
+Run `pip install pyink==23.10.0` on your machine to install Pyink.

 #### Step 2: Format codes.